hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 ```

 This is about 80 times faster than the previous version, and 160 times faster than the original one.
-This last query did not need to scan the the whole table, but just its index.
+This last query did not need to scan the whole table, but just its index.
 Scanning
 an index is almost always faster than scanning the whole table.

 We will discuss indexes and their OLAP counterparts in a later section.